{\Sigma}-dual Rickart modules: -Rickart modules versus -d-Rickart modules

-In this section we find connections between the class of $\Sigma$-Rickart modules and the class of $\Sigma$-dual Rickart modules.
-Further, we show that when a $\Sigma$-dual Rickart module is a $\Sigma$-Rickart module and vice-versa.\\ The following examples justify that $\Sigma$-Rickart modules and $\Sigma$-dual Rickart modules are two different types of structure. \begin{example} \begin{enumerate} \item[(i)] It is clear from \cite[Theorem 2.29]{LRRD} that for the hereditary ring $R$, every injective right $R$-module is a dual-Rickart module.
-Therefore $\mathbb{Z}_{p^{\infty}}^{(\Lambda)}$ is a dual-Rickart $\mathbb{Z}$-module for every arbitrary index set $\Lambda$.
-Thus $\mathbb{Z}_{p^{\infty}}$ is a $\Sigma$-dual Rickart $\mathbb{Z}$-module while $\mathbb{Z}_{p^{\infty}}$ is not a $\Sigma$-Rickart module.
-In fact $\mathbb{Z}_{p^{\infty}}$ is not a Rickart module (see, \cite[Example 2.17]{LRRR}). \item[(ii)] Since from \cite[Theorem 2.26]{LRRR}, every free (projective) module over a right hereditary ring is a Rickart module, therefore $\mathbb{Z}$-module $\mathbb{Z}$ is a $\Sigma$-Rickart module while $\mathbb{Z}$ is not a $\mathbb{Z}$-dual Rickart module.
-Hence it can not be a $\Sigma$-Rickart module. \end{enumerate} \end{example}
+In this section, we find connections between the class of $\Sigma$-Rickart modules and the class of {\it $\Sigma$-d-Rickart} modules.
+Further, we show that when a {\it $\Sigma$-d-Rickart} module is $\Sigma$-Rickart and vice-versa.\\~\\ The following examples justify that $\Sigma$-Rickart modules and {\it $\Sigma$-d-Rickart} modules are two different types of structure.\\

-\begin{definition} An $R$-module $M$ is called a $\Sigma$-$C2$ module, if every direct sum of copies of $M$ is a $C2$-module.
-Analogously, a module $M$ is said to be $\Sigma$-(quasi-)injective module, if every direct sum of copies of $M$ is a (quasi-)injective module (see \cite{Albu}). \end{definition}